Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 00A3F  RTNCC 							# Return
 ```

-If that's too much to digest in one go, the crux is that; before the sprite draw methods are called, the number of overshoot rows are calculated and removed from the sprite length.
+If that's too much to digest in one go, the crux is that; before the sprite draw methods are called, the number of overshoot rows are calculated, and if there are any, they are removed from the sprite instruction's N value.
 This prevents any drawing outside of the viewport, and shows clearly that there is no wrapping.
-It also does something else:
+But, it also does something else:

 It betrays why overshoot rows are being counted as colliding, even if they are 'empty' rows of a sprite.
-If there is an overshoot, that value is stored in B, and is used to reduce the draw length in C. Then, at no point between here and the code we discussed in the section above, where it accumulates collisions in the low byte of B, does it clear the value this register - the overshoot row data is just hanging around in B, and accumulated on top of if there happen to be any further collisions.
+If there is an overshoot, that value is stored in B and is used to reduce the N value (row length) in C. Then, at no point between here and the code we discussed in the section above, where it accumulates collisions in the low byte of B, does it clear the value in that register - the overshoot row data is just hanging around in B, and accumulated on top of if there happen to be any further collisions.
+As a result, row overshoot data is sitting preloaded in the B register and then copied into vF once the drawing code has finished.

 # Fixing it

 This one is difficult: is the number of rows being stored in vF something that I should fix?
 Or, is it a feature?
 For the sake of having done so, I'm going to work out how to stop it from happening, and given that as far as I am aware, no roms use this, 'fixing' it expands the quantity of software my version of the interpreter could run.
 As such, I think I'm going to fall on the side of changing it and noting that if anyone wants to use this feature, they can work with the existing schip 1.1 quirks of their own accord.

 With that accepted, the quest begins.
 Immediately after we return from the high res draw, we call a familiar routine, one that we moved earlier when fixing the I quirk; r_rregs.
 This routine is the one we moved to the very end of the program, and only one other routine calls it - low res draw.
-There are 2 key things to know about this: Firstly, we are in complete control of it and could easily add code before it, such as setting B to 1 if it is not equal to 0, and secondly, it is a 0x35 long instruction that used to be located 0x35 nibbles before the start of the high res sprite draw routine that the instruction handler calls (GOSUB 00D85).
-This is exceptionally fortunate, considering I hadn't realised this at all when I was deciding to move these routines out to the back end of the program, and makes fixing this almost a doddle.
+There are 2 key things to know about this: Firstly, we are in complete control of it and could easily add code before it, such as setting B to 1 if it is not equal to 0, and secondly, it is a 0x35 nibble long routine that used to be located 0x35 nibbles before the start of the high res sprite draw routine that the sprite command handler calls (GOSUB 00D85).
+This is exceptionally fortunate, considering I hadn't realised this at all when I was deciding to move these routines out to the back end of the program, and makes fixing this almost a doddle as there are no concerns at all about having the space to write the code we need.

 # Fixing overdraw